Meet Love Island Winter 2020 contestant Connagh Howard – model who once worked with Anthony Joshua

 Instagram: @connagh92

-Sporty Connagh is after a woman who shares his pursuits, whereas additionally being self-sufficient.
+Sporty Connagh is after a lady who shares his pursuits, whereas additionally being self-sufficient.

-He mentioned forward of his arrival within the villa: “I like brunettes, a woman with good eyes, who likes to care for themselves.
+He stated forward of his arrival within the villa: “I like brunettes, a lady with good eyes, who likes to deal with themselves.

 “I like a girl who can do some sort of sport as I’m in to sport.
 I’m looking for someone I can be myself with.”